akrantz01/antsi/README.md

 Style specifiers are surrounded by square brackets (`[]`) and contain the directives for applying style to the content immediately following them.
 They are essentially a list of key-value pairs, where the key denotes the type of style.

+The styles within a specifier will ignore whitespace to facilitate readability.
+However, whitespace cannot exist in the middle of a key or value (i.e. `bl ue` will cause an error).
+The benefit of this is that `[ fg: red ; bg: blue ]` will be parsed the same as `[fg:red;bg:blue]`, so use whatever style you prefer.

 Examples: